 Social and ethical issues related to computers

-In addition to all the practical how-to’s, a course in computer literacy should include a liberal arts/humanities aspect that covers the many ethical concerns that arise from the Internet.
+In addition to all the practical how-to’s and general computer knowledge, a course in computer literacy should include a liberal arts/humanities aspect that covers the many ethical concerns that arise from the Internet.
 The use of social media, the pervasive negativity and bullying that occurs through anonymous (or direct) comments, and freedom of speech as well as copyright and digital rights management are all areas where ethical decisions need to be made.

 Being computer literate is a long way from becoming a rocket scientist, and you don’t necessarily need to understand computer programming to simply use a computer for everyday applications.
 But if you master certain skills, you will certainly be able to do more and work faster than the average computer user.
 In an increasingly digital world, a high amount of computer literacy will give you an advantage at school and on the job.